bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_5.md

 ## What to Submit

-If your function is working correctly you'll see 5 of your creature and 5 of your landscape object!
+If your functions are working correctly (make sure you use the function names and parameter names defined in the project assignment) you'll see 5 of your creature and 5 of your landscape object!
 Make sure to submit ONLY your `p1.py` file to Canvas by the deadline. **DO NOT SUBMIT THE UTILITIES FILE**.

 * * *